ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 Cause as you see i needed to paint green backgroudn on my sets for everything to match, but if i would have there transparent color and two tilemaps.
 I could put for example trees on any sufrace would it be grass or dirt path or whatever even on water.

-There are plenty of creative ways to achieve cool looking levles.
+There are plenty of creative ways to achieve cool looking levles/maps.

 # Section 6.1 using two tilesets to fake height